 You’ll need a nice big sheet pan and a large mixing bowl.
 Get your oven preheating and let’s get started.

-Make the meatballs first.
+Make the meatballs.
 Put the meat, egg, panko, grated garlic, and seasonings in a large bowl.

 Use your hands to mix it all together.
 You don’t want to overmix it, just squish it around until everything is mixed up and it feels like it will stick together.